 - How To Create a Histogram in R

-- How To Run A Chi Square Test in R (earlier article)
+- How To Load Existing Data in R

 Syed Abdul Hadi is an aspiring undergrad with a keen interest in data analytics using mathematical models and data processing software.
 His expertise lies in predictive analysis and interactive visualization techniques.
 Reading, travelling and horse back riding are among his downtime activities.
 Visit him on LinkedIn for updates on his work.